-(Please note: when presenting resources, vendors, choices, etc, it is inappropriate for SUNY-Oneonta to show favoritism or make any specific recommendations.
-Benefits, vendors and resources are provided by New York State or SUNY System Administration or as negotiated with a union.
+(Please note: benefits, vendors and resources are provided by New York State or SUNY System Administration or as negotiated with a union.
 SUNY Oneonta presents what is available and each employee needs to decide for him/herself which resources may be best suited for his/her needs.)

 Where to begin?!?
 There are SO many resources available!
 Did you know that SUNY provides one-stop-shopping for this and many other important issues we all face from time to time?
 Just go to http://www.nysbalance.ny.gov/.
 Then: